When you think about your career, how do you define it? What do you mean when you think about your “career?”

 - You may feel shame or embarrassment if you judge your current or past “career” to be less important than that of others.
 Unfortunately, it’s very common to disparage lower-paying jobs in spite of the fact that they be quite important.
 Consider child care workers, for example.
 These folks don’t earn high wages, yet the job they do is critical to the families they serve and society as a whole.

-- You may think your value as a person equals the salary you’re earning.
+- You may think your value as a person equals the equals the salary you’re earning.
 As a Career Coach I cringe when I hear a client say she or he wants to “make the money I’m worth.”
 While everyone deserves to make a fair wage in compensation for their work, is it really possible for any human to earn the amount they are truly worth?

 - This focus on money denigrates part-time, contract, and volunteer work despite the fact that these kinds of employment situations may offer you or others great value.
 Since the start of the Great Recession, many people have found it necessary to blend some combination of part-time or contract work together in order to keep a roof over their heads and food on the table.
 Why is this a bad thing?